 How To Contact Us

-For any questions about this Policy, or to exercise any of your legal rights, please contact our designated Data Protection Officer at:
+For any questions about this Policy, or to exercise any of your legal rights, please contact our designated Data Protection Administrator at:

 LIV Group Limited